Solving simultaneous equations inquiry

 If the class is inexperienced at inquiry or the teacher prefers a more accessible prompt, then the equations below might be better.
 In the alternative prompt, the coefficients of y are the same.
 This can facilitate the development of the elimination method as students 'see' that the differences between the left-hand and right-hand sides are 2x and 2 respectively and, thereby, intuitively eliminate the second variable.
 Some have difficulty appreciating that the differences are in fact 2x and -2 when calculated formally.

-When the simultaneous equations are formed of linear sequences, then the solutions will always be x = -1 and y = 2.
-(A proof of this is given in the mathematical notes below.)
-Students can verify this common solution for simultaneous equations of the type in the prompt through inspection of a number of examples.
-They are also ready to acknowledge that solutions are easier to find if the coefficients of y are the same and can explain why it is permissible to multiply the terms in one equation by an integer.
-Many classes have requested a teacher's explanation for this procedure, but often it has turned out that questioning can elicit a correct understanding from the students themselves.
+When the simultaneous equations are formed of three consecutive terms of linear sequences, the solutions will always be x = -1 and y = 2.
+(See a proof of this below.)
+Students can verify this common solution for simultaneous equations of the type in the alternative prompt (in which the coefficients of y are the same) through forming and solving their own examples.

 Once classes are comfortable with solving simultaneous equations, the inquiry tends to become fast-moving and multi-faceted as individuals or groups work on their own questions.
 Changes to the prompt have included:

-- Using sequences of other types, particularly quadratic and Fibonacci (why are the solutions for the latter x = 1 and y = 1?);
+Using sequences of other types, particularly quadratic and Fibonacci.
+Why are the solutions for the latter always x = 1 and y = 1?;